nikbrunner/tmux-file-picker/README.md

 4. Press `Enter` to select one file, or `Tab` to select multiple files.
 5. The selected file path(s) will be pasted directly at your cursor position.

+### Keybindings inside the picker

+While the fzf picker is open, you can use these keybindings:

+- `Alt-I`: Toggle gitignore filter (show all files / respect .gitignore)
+- `Tab`: Select multiple files
+- `Enter`: Confirm selection

 ### Searching a specific directory

 You can pass a path as an argument to search a specific directory instead of the